stellar/stellar-protocol/ecosystem/sep-TBD.md

   * the `code` and `issuer` fields are essential to describe the Stellar asset that represents your NFT
   * the `name` and `desc` fields provide human-readable information about your NFT
   * the `fixed_number`, `max_number`, and `is_unlimited` fields are mutually exclusive ways to describe the supply of your NFT
-  * the `display_decimals` field helps render the right quantity of your NFT, since a single unit of it is likely to be represented by one stroop (i.e. "0.0000001") but you'd want to see "1"
   * the `image` field is how the ecosystem will "draw" your NFT

 Note that even if your NFT isn't an image, you may still want to provide a way to represent it as one (like a logo or symbol) to make it stand out.
 It's good practice to provide an optimized version of the art to allow fast-loading from services and wallets on Stellar.